 Tell your doctor if you have any side effect that bothers you or that does not go away.
 These are not all of the possible side effects of Letairis.
 For more information, ask your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-This Medication Guide summarizes the most important information about LETAIRIS.
+This Medication Guide summarizes the most important information about Letairis.
 If you would like more information, ask your doctor.
-You can ask your doctor or pharmacist for information about LETAIRIS that is written for healthcare professionals.
+You can ask your doctor or pharmacist for information about Letairis that is written for health professionals.

 Inactive Ingredients: croscarmellose sodium, lactose monohydrate, magnesium stearate and microcrystalline cellulose.
 The tablets are film-coated with a coating material containing FD&C Red #40 aluminum lake, lecithin, polyethylene glycol, polyvinyl alcohol, talc, and titanium dioxide.